hertogp/spfcheck/README.md

 Options:
-  -H, --help              print this message and exit -a, --author=string     sets author in the markdown metadata (default spfcheck) -c, --color             use color for log messages on stderr (default is true) -d, --dns=filepath      file with DNS RR records to prepopulate the DNS cache -h, --helo=string       sending MTA helo/ehlo identity (defaults to nil) -i, --ip=string         sending MTA IPv4/IPv6 address (defaults to 127.0.0.1) -m, --markdown          use markdown format for output (default depends, see Report flag) -n, --nameserver=string an IPv4/IPv6 address of a nameserver to use
+  -H, --help              print this message and exit -T, --timeout           timeout [ms] for DNS queries (default 2000) -a, --author=string     sets author in the markdown metadata (default spfcheck) -b, --batch=number      sets batch size to use when in batch mode (default none) -c, --color             use color for log messages on stderr (default is true) -d, --dns=filepath      file with DNS RR records to prepopulate the DNS cache -h, --helo=string       sending MTA helo/ehlo identity (defaults to `sender`) -i, --ip=string         sending MTA IPv4/IPv6 address (defaults to 127.0.0.1) -m, --markdown          use markdown format for output (default depends, see Report flag) -n, --nameserver=string an IPv4/IPv6 address of a nameserver to use